-- Explore my identity and the factors influencing my understanding of manhood. - Challenge gender roles and stereotypes. - Critically reflect on masculinity and its link to inequality and violence - Examine healthy alternatives in (re)defining positive masculinity - Commit to positive masculinity through advancing the principles of human dignity, equality, and fairness.
+- Explore our identity and the factors influencing our understandings of manhood. - Challenge gender roles and stereotypes. - Critically reflect on masculinity and its link to inequality and violence - Examine healthy alternatives in (re)defining positive masculinity. - Commit to positive masculinity through advancing the principles of human dignity, equality, and fairness.